drduh/PC-Engines-APU-Router-Guide/README.md

 Update GRUB to use `nomodeset` from the previous step by editing `/etc/default/grub` and replacing `quiet` with `nomodeset console=ttyS0,115200n8`.
 Then run `sudo update-grub` to generate the GRUB configuration file.

-If you'd like to enable "password-less" `sudo`, type `EDITOR=vi visudo` as the root user, and below the line:
+To enable password-less `sudo`, type `EDITOR=vi visudo` as the root user, and below the line:

     %sudo   ALL=(ALL:ALL) ALL